Skip to main content

 type G = IsObject<never>; // never

-type H = IsObject<any>; // boolean because "any" can represent both an object and non-object
+type H = IsObject<any>; // boolean

-Values of an array
+Values of an Array as a Union

 type ArrayValues<T extends readonly any[]> = T[number];